 Become a Foster

 The first step is to fill out an online foster application, this will start the process.
-If all is well on the application, we will set up a home visit to come speak with you.
+Once the application is approved, we will set up a home visit to come speak with you.
 This will allow us to ensure your home is appropriate for a foster dog and determine your capabilities as far as what type of dogs you can foster.
 We will also check references.
 Finally, either before you become a foster or not too long after, there will be a foster orientation you must attend.
 This will help you to learn the PLR ropes and ask any additional questions you may have!

 There are many dogs fighting to live in shelters across the country but even more so in our own community.
 Our shelters are willing to work with us to save these dogs but we cannot do it without committed foster homes.
 If you have been on the fence, please ask questions!
 Your commitment will change many lives and we think it’s worth it.